fed/ChallenGeo/README.md

 * UI Design Patterns: Navigation Drawer, Action Bar, View Pager
 * Material Design: animations and transitions
 * Robotium and Robolectric

+## Data Source

+This app doesn't have its own backend since it makes use of the [restcountries.eu RESTful API](http://restcountries.eu) for country information, as well as [GeoNames' bank of flags](http://www.geonames.org) instead.
+Please reach out to either website to get more info on the endpoints and data provided.

+## Contributing

+If you wish to contribute to this app, please fork it on GitHub, push your change to a named branch, then send a pull request.
+If it is a big feature, you might want to start an Issue first to make sure it's something that will be accepted.
+If it involves new code, please also write tests for it.